onliniak/crystal_wamr/README.md

 For production apps use https://github.com/naqvis/wasmer-crystal

-Pure WASM a.k.a "browser" engine with cfrystal std library and inheritance.
+Pure WASM a.k.a "browser" engine with crystal std library and inheritance.

 ## Installation